 • Deconstruction of the existing structure and start of new bridge construction

-Basic requirements of the new bridge
+Requirements of the new bridge

-2. One two-way lane for active mobility (pedestrians, cyclists and mobility device users), with clear separation of pedestrians and cyclists, on the west side of the bridge.
+2. One two-way lane for active transportation (pedestrians, cyclists and mobility device users), with clear separation of pedestrians and cyclists, on the west side of the bridge.
 It should include seating to provide safe and unobstructed rest points and viewing locations.

 3. All lanes will have a solid surface to protect the bridge from the elements, de-icing products and dirt.
 This will allow for a longer-lasting structure.